Finite convergence of the Moment-SOS hierarchy under hidden convexity: Introduction

 \subsection{Contribution}

-Let us start by introducing the notion of \emph{SOS-convexity on $\om$}.
-Namely, a polynomial $f\in\R[\x]$ is said to be SOS-convex on $\om$ if
+\srecko{Let $g_0:\x\to 1$ be the constant polynomial.
+We start by introducing the notion of \emph{Hessian-$Q$-module convexity over $\om\subset\R^d$}.
+Namely, we say that a polynomial $f\in\R[\x]$ is Hessian-$Q$-module convex over $\om$ if}

-for some integers $r_{j}\in\N$ and matrix polynomials $\L_j\in\R[\x]^{d\times r_{j}}$, $j=0,\ldots,m$.\\ This definition is a natural extension of global SOS-convexity on $\R^d$ (introduced in \cite{helton}, see also \cite{lass-conv}) to local SOS-convexity on $\om$.
-Notice that \eqref{intro-matrix-put} can be viewed as a Putinar-type \emph{algebraic certificate} that $f$ is convex on $\om$.
-In particular, if $f$ is strongly convex on $\om$, then by the Putinar's matrix Positivstellensatz \cite[Theorem 2.19]{lass-CUP}, \eqref{intro-matrix-put} holds and so $f$ is SOS-convex on $\om$.
-In principle, checking whether \eqref{intro-matrix-put} holds can be done efficiently by solving a semidefinite program of finite size determined by an \`a priori bound on the maximum degree appearing in entries of matrix polynomials $\L_j(\x)$. \\ The scope of this work is determined by the class of POPs for which: \begin{itemize} \item the $g_j$'s are all SOS-concave and so $\om$ is convex.
-Typical examples of such feasible sets include the simplex, the Euclidean unit ball, convex polytopes, intersection of ellipsoids, etc. \item $f$ is \emph{not} convex on $\R^d$ but is SOS-convex on $\om$, i.e., \eqref{intro-matrix-put} holds. \end{itemize}

-Hence, the resulting POPs define convex optimization problems (but not convex programs in the standard sense, since $f$ is not convex on the whole $\mathbb{R}^d$). \\ Our main results are as follows. { {(\roman{enumi})} \begin{enumerate} \item If $f$ is strongly convex on $\om$\footnote{Recall that a polynomial $f$ is strongly convex on $\om$ if and only if there exists $\mu>0$ such that $\nabla^2f(\x)- \mu \I \succeq0$ for all $\x\in\om$.}, then the Moment-SOS hierarchy converges in finitely many steps. \item If, in addition, $\deg(g_j)\le 2$ for all $j=1,\ldots,m$, then finite convergence also holds under the weaker assumption that $f$ is SOS-convex on $\om$ (i.e., \eqref{intro-matrix-put} holds).
-Moreover, an explicit lower bound on the order $n$ of an exact relaxation is given by
+for some integers $r_{j}\in\N$ and matrix polynomials $\L_j\in\R[\x]^{d\times r_{j}}$, $j\in\{0,\ldots,m\}$.\\ This definition is a natural extension of global SOS-convexity on $\R^d$ (introduced in \cite{helton}, see also \cite{lass-conv}) to local SOS-convexity on $\om$. \srecko{It is also closely related to the notion of $Q$-module convexity introduced in \cite{Nie-2012} for studying semidefinite representability of some convex sets (not for optimization).
+The condition in \eqref{intro-matrix-put} is a second-order positivity certificate expressed through the Hessian, whereas $Q$-module convexity is formulated through an SOS representation of the first-order remainder $R_f: (\x,\y)\to f(\x)-f(\y)-\nabla f(\y)^\top(\x-\y)$.
+A detailed comparison between these two notions is provided in Section \ref{sec: discussion}.} \\ Notice that \eqref{intro-matrix-put} can be viewed as a Putinar-type \emph{algebraic certificate} that $f$ is convex on $\om$.
+In particular, if $f$ is strongly convex on $\om$, then by the Putinar's matrix Positivstellensatz \cite[Theorem 2.19]{lass-CUP}, \eqref{intro-matrix-put} holds and so $f$ is Hessian-Q-module convex over $\om$.
+In principle, checking whether \eqref{intro-matrix-put} holds can be done efficiently by solving a semidefinite program of finite size determined by an \`a priori bound on the maximum degree appearing in entries of matrix polynomials $\L_j(\x)$. \\ We emphasize that the POPs considered here define convex optimization problems, but not convex programs in the standard sense, since $f$ is not convex on the whole $\mathbb{R}^d$. \\ \srecko{Our main result states that when $f$ is Hessian-$Q$-module convex over $\om$ (i.e., \eqref{intro-matrix-put} holds), the Moment--SOS hierarchy converges in finitely many steps.
+In addition, an explicit lower bound on the order $n$ of an exact relaxation is given by